calvinfeng/study-guide/doc/scalability.md

 ## Load Balancer
 The role of a load balancer is to distribute and direct requests evenly to all the servers.

+The most obvious method of load balancing is hashing.
+* Every server is a bucket
+* Every request that comes in can be represented IP address
+* Hash the IP address and mod the integer by the number of servers
+* Direct request to the bucket

+However, as you increase the number of servers over time, requests will get to directed to different machine.
+This can potentially create problems for some applications such as applications that rely on sharding to reduce write load.
+Thus, use consistent hashing technique.

 __Consistent Hashing__ is needed for balancing loads when servers are constantly added and removed.

 * What if this goes down?
     * More load balancers!
 Failover!
 * Round Robin DNS
 * Smart load balancing is ideal, but dumb is good enough
-* Put one into the database layer as well
+* Put load balancer in database too if it's a distributed system

 ## Application Servers

-Before we consider scaling the backend, the basic questions to ask are the following:
+### Scaling the Application
+* Create many, many application servers running on many machines
+* Usually spun up on AWS or using bare metal (for Google/Netflix, etc.)
+  * Bare metal is referring to go out there and buy your own machine to build servers
+  * Much cheaper than Heroku or managing your own
+  * Heroku is Platform as a Service: it provides a platform that will automate the the process of launching a Rails application.
+  * AWS is Infrastructure as a Service: it provides you an out-of-the-box server.
+* Checks the caching layer for most requests
+* Occasionally does the work to invalidate the cache

+### Services vs Monolith
+* SOA (Service-Oriented Architecture)
+* Also known as "micro-services"
+* Monoliths (what you know)

+### Example of services
+#### Uber
+* Routing service
+* Dispatch service
+* Payment processing service
+* Reviewing service
+* User authentication service

+### Pros and cons of SOA (Server Oriented Architecture)
+* Failures can be isolated to particular services without taking down to the entire system
+* Monolith system will go down even if a small part of the system breaks
+* Easy to divide among teams, a team can keep their codebase small and understandable
+* Micro-services can be written in various languages, monolith is all in one language
+* Easier to do small re-factorings
+* Harder to do big refactoring across many services
+* A little bit of overhead in messages
+* Communication between services will become very complicated

+Any startup will start as a monolith and as it scales up, it will be broken down into micro-services

 ### Client vs server
 * How should they talk?
 Use HTTP (via TCP), or use UDP?
+  * TCP - connection based, three-way handshake.
+    * Sender requests connection
+    * Receiver responds with acknowledgement
+    * Sender receives acknowledge and begins sending packages
+    * Packets will be received in correct order
+    * A lot of overhead, many acknowledgements
+  * UDP - connectionless, relatively unreliable transfer protocol
+    * UDP does not guarantee order in packet delivery
+    * Data corruption is a common error on the internet.
+When UDP transport layer detects a data corruption, it will not try to recover it, instead it will just discard it.
+This is why UDP may seem as an unreliable transfer protocol
+    * UDP is lower latency, ideal for video and voice communications
 * What info should live on the client rather than the server?
   * What needs to be persisted, and what's okay to lose?
   * Scalability tradeoffs here
   * What if client and server become inconsistent?

-### Scaling the Application
-* Create many, many application servers running on many machines
-* Usually spun up on AWS or using bare metal (for Google/Netflix, etc.)
-  * Much cheaper than Heroku or managing your own
-  * Heroku is PaaS, AWS just provides you an out-of-the-box server
-* Checks the caching layer for most requests
-* Occasionally does the work to invalidate the cache

-### Sessions/States
-Sessions are state
-  * Local sessions = bad
-    * Stored on disk
-    * Stored in memory
-    * It's generally bad because you can't move users, you can't avoid hotspots and there is no fault tolerance
-    * Custom built
-      * Store last session location in cookie
-      * If we hit a different server, pull our session information across
-    * If your load balancer has sticky sessions, you can still get hotspots
-  * Centralized sessions = good
-    * Store in a central database or an in-memory cache
-    * No porting around of session data
-    * No need for sticky sessions
-    * No hot spots
-    * Need to be able to scale the data store
-  * No sessions at all = great
-    * Stash it all in a cookie
-    * If you need more than the cookie (login status, user id, username), then pull their account row from the database or the account cache
-    * None of the drawbacks of sessions
-    * Avoids the overhead of a query per page
-      * Great for high volume pages which need little personalization
-      * You can stick quite a lot in the cookie too
-      * Pack with base64 and it's easy to delimite fields

-The bottom line is, scaling web application server can be done with the idea of stateless and build many servers to handle requests.
-But, of course, don't forget to use load balancer to direct requests.
-However, the rests are trickier
+    * in-sync or out-of-sync? a business decision

 ### Asynchronous jobs
 * Does it need to be done *right this second*?